sevkioruc/docs/docs/example use cases/school-calender.md

 ### Entities

-This examples consist 3 entity,
+This schema consists 3 entity,

 - `user`, represents users.
-This entity is empty because its only responsible for referencing users.
+This entity is empty because it's only responsible for referencing users.

 ```perm
   entity user {}